-Why I’m Still Wearing Perfume At Home During Quarantine
+Why I’m Still Wearing Perfume While Stuck At Home

 Over the past seven weeks that I've been stuck in my house due to stay-at-home orders in Los Angeles, I've used the words "in these unprecedented times" more times than I care to count.
 And though the phrase has become something of a cliché at this point, the use of it isn't unwarranted.
 This global pandemic has affected every single person in my life in some way or another, and like many of my family and friends, I find myself clinging to normalcy in any way I can.
 For that reason, I still still wear perfume at home while social distancing, even though no one else is smelling it but me.

 I know that quite a few of my friends have been wearing makeup or getting dressed everyday even though they have nowhere to be, but I've been quite the opposite.
 As an editor, writer, and content creator who is constantly hopping from meeting to meeting and event to event, being quarantined has gifted me a much-needed reprieve from putting my face on everyday.
 And while getting dressed in clothes other than sweatpants is a total nonstarter and the entirety of my regular beauty routine has gone out the window (save my holy grail cleanser and moisturizer), I've found solace in indulging in the tiny bit of luxury that is spritzing a bit of fragrance on my wrists every morning.